Kanna Gummies: The Manufacturing Details That Actually Make or Break Quality

 Start with real standardization (not just a plant name)

-From a manufacturing standpoint, the word “kanna” by itself isn’t a usable specification.
+Manufacturing-wise, “kanna” by itself isn’t a usable specification.
 A serious program begins by defining the raw material in a way that supports consistent production, clean documentation, and defensible QC testing.

-What a strong extract specification should include
+What a solid extract spec should include

 • Botanical identity (genus/species and plant part)